seruva19/flare/README.md

 👉 Currently, Flare utilizes in-context learning for the vanilla Phi-2 model.
 While this model is quite capable, its capacity for providing concise instruction interpretation is limited.
 However, I am confident that additional fine-tuning with a custom instruction dataset will allow Flare to achieve a level of comprehension comparable to DALL-E 3.
 This is already part of my roadmap.

 ❓ Why not use 7B/8B models like Mistral/Llama etc.?
 👉 I am considering this, but it might increase system requirements even more, especially considering the fact that I am planning to use Stable Diffusion 3 as the primary image generator (upd.
-18.06.2024: maybe I will stick to PixArt Sigma instead).
+08.08.2024: maybe I will stick to FLUX.1 instead).
 And I think small models like Phi and Gemma must not be underestimated.

 ❓ Why not use vision models like LLaVA?
 👉 While it's entirely feasible, I found it unnecessary for the prototype.
 I might explore this option later on.
 Because of Flare's fully modular design, experimenting with different pipelines would be effortless.